ryoppippi/mirror-jsr-to-npm/README.md

 # mirror-jsr-to-npm

-`mirror-jsr-to-npm` is a tool designed to mirror packages from the JSR (JavaScript Registry) to npm.
+`mirror-jsr-to-npm` is a tool designed to mirror packages from JSR to npm.
 This utility simplifies the process of publishing JSR packages to the npm registry, making your packages more accessible to a wider audience.

 ## 🌟 Features